preginald/yourpcmatters-com-crm/readme.md

 The app will focus on taking responsibility rather than blaming others, making excuses, justifying poor actions.

-The app aims to do this by preventing the common problems such as:
+The app aims to do this by preventing the common problems experienced by:

-* Solves common problems clients experience during IT support life cycle
+* clients during IT support life cycle

-* Solves common problems we experience running an IT consulting business
+* IT business owners operating an IT consulting business

-* Solves common problems IT team members exprience during IT support life cycle
+* IT team members during IT support life cycle

 Ultimately I want to systematically and predictably deliver great value to my clients, team members, my community and my family.